Collaborative Pros & Cons

 Research has shown that divorce is one of the most stressful life events a person can face.
 It is a major life transition and can be a very disorienting experience.
 For most people, getting divorced involves loss on many levels.
 These can include loss of control, loss of a dream, loss of trust, loss of stability, loss of a best friend, loss of financial security, loss of connection to shared friends and community, and loss of identity as a married person, among others.
 Given this level of life disruption, powerful feelings of anger and grief about the end of the marriage are common.
 So are anxious thoughts about the future such as “Will I be okay?”

 These thoughts and feelings are normal as divorcing couples go through this transition.
 Nonetheless, they can and often do hinder the divorce process.
 For example, one spouse’s anger at the other spouse may prompt an effort to retaliate.
 Fear of the unknown may cause them to stall the process.
 Grief about what has been lost may hamper their ability to visualize and move toward a different future.
-Many people feel ruled by their emotions at this time that can keep them from making sound decisions.
+Many people feel ruled by their emotions at this time which can keep them from making sound decisions.

 Unlike a therapist, the Neutral Facilitator does not delve into understanding why a person feels as they do.
 The Neutral Facilitator helps manage and contain intense feelings during divorce so they do not interfere with decisions that may impact your children for many years to come.